 There are four essential conditions in this example of a successful transition – for workers and employers alike.
 The first is that competitors in the same industry chose to work with each other to create a new pool of talent.
 Next, the government provided proactive support, and a third party with cutting-edge information on skills and jobs provided a coordinating function.
 Finally, relevant training and skilling services were available locally and online.
 More collaborations like these, repeated across industries and geographies, will be fundamental for proactively shaping the future of work we want.
 But they remain rare – and the window for us to act is closing fast.

 By 2022, for tasks such as information and data processing, machines will for the first time surpass humans in working the number of task-hours required.
 Even in functions like reasoning and decision-making, the most human of functions at present, machines will take over 28% of total task-hours, compared to 19% today.
-However, the majority of companies predict that this automation will be offset by growth in new roles.
+However, the majority of companies predict that the robotic age will be offset by growth in new roles.
 In their view, technology creates new jobs that play to the comparative advantage of human skills, augmented by machines.
 There are also important socio-economic and demographic factors, such as rising middle-class demand in emerging markets, and the leisure and healthcare needs of ageing societies in many advanced economies.

 But even as the overall pie gets bigger – our estimates suggest 133 million new jobs offsetting a decline of 75 million – it is clear that managing these structural shifts require vastly improved coordination between workers, employers and policy-makers.
 If managed wisely, these transformations could lead to a new age of good work, good jobs and improved quality of life for all, but if managed poorly, they pose the risk of widening skills gaps, greater inequality and broader polarization.